kevindelord/DKDBManager/README.md

 It implements a logic around the database that helps the developer to manage his entities and let him focus on other things than only data management.

-The implemented *CRUD* logic  you will be able to focus on other things than the “classic” repetitive and boring data management.

 The main concept is to import JSON dictionaries representing entities into the database.

-Only one single function is needed to create, read, update or delete your entities!
+After some configuration on your model classes, only one single function is needed to _create_, _read_, _update_ or _delete_ your entities!

 ## Documentation